ryanbrooks99/codequiz/README.md

 # Code Quiz
-#   For this assignment, I created a quiz based on coding from scratch.
+#   For this assignment, I created a quiz based on coding knowledge from scratch.
+When the quiz taker presses the start button, it launches an array of mulitple choice questions they must solve.
+If the taker gets an answer incorrect, the time is docked by 10 seconds and impacts their final score.
+After the quiz is over, the taker enters their initials and is taken to the high scores page to see their results.
+This quiz utilizes javascript if/else statements, for loops, various functions, and local storage.